 Description of the technical and organisational security measures implemented by the data importer in accordance with Clauses 4(d) and 5(c) (or document/legislation attached):

 Please see the Steward TOPs as set forth in the Bedrock Governance Framework.

-© 2020 by Bedrock Consortium .
+© 2020 by LFGN .
 This work is licensed under the Creative Commons Attribution-

 ShareAlike 4.0 International License ( http://creativecommons.org/licenses/by-sa/4.0/ ).